-- The HAT microserver is a powerful service with the individual’s own Personal HAT Address (PHATA) as a public profile e.g. https://andrius.hubofallthings.net
+- The HAT microserver is a powerful software device and an Internet server with the individual’s own URL e.g. https://andrius.hubofallthings.net

-- Legal ownership of the account database as property, and therefore part of the individual’s estate.
-Individuals can donate their data to research or be a guardian of their child’s data as a minor
+- Legal ownership of the HAT Microserver database rights, with full rights to its content and therefore part of the individual’s estate.
+Individuals can donate their data to research or be a guardian of their child’s database as a minor

 - Legally act as a data controller and processor of the data in their HATs, so they can request for data legally, instead of through a third party service